moatazsaad/msml641-project/reports/final/report.md

 The first stage was a keyword/rule-based prototype (`src/workload_baseline_signal.py`).
 This initial approach detected explicit terms such as project, exam, or homework, but it was highly sensitive to wording and could fail when a term appeared in a reassuring context.

-After that, we tried again with a more formal statistical baseline, which was **TF-IDF + Logistic Regression**.
-TF-IDF essentially converts review text into weighted word and n-gram features, and Logistic Regression learns a classifier for each workload label.
-It provided a relatively stronger learned baseline, even though it still heavily relied on lexical overlap and did not model word context in the same way as a transformer would.
+Next, we used **TF-IDF + Logistic Regression** as a statistical baseline.
+TF-IDF converts review text into weighted word and n-gram features, while Logistic Regression learns a classifier for each workload label.
+This was stronger than the keyword approach but still relied heavily on lexical overlap rather than contextual language understanding.

 The final choice of model was a **fine-tuned DistilBERT multi-label classifier**.
 The review text is tokenized into subword tokens with a maximum sequence length of 256 and passed through DistilBERT to a four-output multi-label classification head.
 This model was then fine-tuned for three epochs with a batch size of 8.
 Finally, the saved model produces review-level scores, and label-specific decision thresholds convert those scores into positive or negative predictions for each workload category.